Surgery is the main treatment option for most melanomas, and usually cures early-stage melanomas.

-When a diagnosis of melanoma is made by skin biopsy, the site will probably need to be excised again to help make sure the cancer has been removed completely.
-This fairly minor surgery will cure most thin melanomas.
+When melanoma is diagnosed by skin biopsy, more surgery will probably be needed to help make sure the cancer has been removed (excised) completely.
+This fairly minor operation will cure most thin melanomas.

 Local anesthesia is injected into the area to numb it before the excision.
-The site of the tumor is then cut out, along with a small amount of normal non-cancerous skin at the edges.
-The normal, healthy skin around the edges of the cancer is referred to as the margin.
+The site of the tumor is then cut out, along with a small amount of normal skin at the edges.
+The normal, healthy skin around the edges of the cancer is called the margin.
 The wound is carefully stitched back together afterward.
 This will leave a scar.

-The removed sample is then viewed under a microscope to make sure that no cancer cells were left behind at the edges of the skin that was removed.
+The removed sample is then viewed with a microscope to make sure that no cancer cells were left behind at the edges of the skin that was removed.

 Wide excision differs from an excisional biopsy.
 The margins are wider because the diagnosis is already known.
 The recommended margins vary depending on the thickness of the tumor.
 Thicker tumors need larger margins (both at the edges and in the depth of the excision).